 If we keep our knowledge of him simple, then we are not bothered by the deeper doctrines.
 But once we probe more deeply, we discover that God is ultimately a mystery in his pure essence.

 I simply have to accept Scripture as it is, even when I don’t understand all of it.

 I trust God in the teachings I do understand (e.g. God loves me and saved me), and that leads me to trust him in the ones that I don’t understand completely (the Trinity).

 It is a blessing, rather, that I can experience the fullness of the God the Son and God the Spirit in all their deity.
 I can worship and pray to all three members of the Trinity and have the fullest experience with God.
 Wonderful!

-Click on the Trinity: What Do Theologians Say? for their main point that the Trinity is ultimately a mystery.
+Click on the Trinity: The Trinity: What Do Theologians Say? for their main point that the Trinity is ultimately a mystery.

 So how does knowing about the Trinity help me know God better?

 There is an entire ten-point post that answers that question, here: